shawnbarton/jdupes-sidecar/README.md

 ## Notes and Considerations

 - **Directory Order Matters**: The order of directories provided determines which duplicates are kept.
 The first directory has the highest priority.
+This is because we pass --param-order by default.
 - **Dry Run Mode**: Always recommended to perform a dry run first to verify actions.
 - **Verbosity Levels**:
   - No `-v`: Warnings and errors are displayed.